oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 ## Missing Features
 Implementations of LxNM models in controllers required new functionalities which were not covered in the RFCxxx yang models to deploy all the functionality required in the Operator services.
 This section compiles the functions that were reported by those implementations.
 * BFD parametrization of static routes:
   * The L3NM Yang data model allows to manage static routes in a VPN.
-The new requirement is the ability to specify BFD intented configuration in the IPv4 and IPv6 static routes.
+That is, for a particular service new Pv4 and IPv6 static routes can be added, modifies or deleted.
+The data model allows to specify for a given service wether BFD is desired or not.
+Thus, whenever a controller derives the device configuration of the static route it will need to decide a particular BFD configuration.
+Operators required, for different services, to customize main BFD parameters to allow, for example, faster detection for critical services.
+The new requirement is the ability to specify BFD intented configuration in the IPv4 and IPv6 static routes, including a required-min-rx-interval and multiplier.